rarescovei5/VSC-Snippet-Extension/POSSIBLE_IMPROVEMENTS.md

     - If "ESC" is pressed, deselect all snippets;
     - Make snippet grid navigateable with only keyboard;
-    - When a snippet is in focus and "SPACE" or "ENTER" is pressed, toggle the selection for the snippet.
+    - When a snippet is in focus and "SPACE" or "ENTER" is pressed, toggle the selection for the snippet;
+    - Add more things that indicate an interaction;
+    - Add tooltips (Make a tooltip component and reuse it).

 #### Optional